apache/incubator-retired-s4/src/main/java/io/s4/example/model/README.md

-In the properties file we configure the data sets for training and testing, the logger level, the number of iterations (we only need one iteration to estimate the mean and variance), the vector size which is 10 for this data set and how often we want to print partial results.
+In the properties file we configure the data sets for training and testing, the logger level, the number of iterations (we only need one iteration to estimate the mean and variance), the vector size which is 10 for this data set and how often we want to print partial results, we choose 2-second intervals.
 A final result will be printed by the controller at the end of the experiment.

 To run using Gradle, make sure you set the Main class in build.gradle to: